 1. How we use your data

-We are providing you with this privacy notice because we are processing your personal data in connection with a land referencing exercise (we explain this below).
+We are providing you with this privacy notice because we are processing your personal data in connection with a public consultation and a land referencing exercise (we explain this below).
 We want you to understand how we look after your personal data and how we make sure that we meet our legal obligations to you under the UK and EU data protection laws including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (the "Data Protection Laws").

 2. Data controller

 The entity responsible for the processing of your personal information is:

 Company no. 08584182

 If you have any questions in relation to this notice or generally how your personal data is processed by us, please contact Humphrey Laidlaw by email at HUMLA@orsted.co.uk.

 We are proposing to make an application for development consent under the Planning Act 2008 for an offshore wind farm and onshore electrical infrastructure.
 As a part of this application, the law requires us to identify those people and organisations who may have a legal or beneficial interest in land which might be affected by our application, so that we can consult with them.
 This is called land referencing.

 4. What information do we collect about you?